 - Depending on the workflow, we make every attempt to submit a proposal the day before it is due.
 However, we are often faced with multiple submissions for the same deadline and it is not possible.

-- Once the Pre-Award Administrator’s review is complete, the proposal is forwarded to an OPAS Director for approval for submission.
-If electronic submission the Director submits.
+- Once the Pre-Award Administrator’s review is complete, the proposal is forwarded to an OPAS Submitter or Director for approval for submission.
+If an electronic submission, the Submitter or Director submits.
 Other submission types are handled by other OPAS staff.

-When the proposal has been submitted the PI will receive an email from the system alerting them of the submission and a request for them to participate in a survey.
+When the proposal has been submitted, the PI will receive an email from the system alerting them of the submission.
+We will also provide a link for the PI to participate in a survey.